What Is the Economic Outlook for a Career As a Paralegal?

 More paralegals are being hired to handle legal duties once done exclusively by lawyers.
 This is both good and bad news for those pursuing a career in this field.
 Competition for employment is high, and the best opportunities require paralegals to have formal training and work-related experience.
 Schools offering Paralegal degrees can also be found in these popular choices.

 Economic Outlook for a Career as a Paralegal

-The BLS reports the majority of paralegals were employed by private law firms in 2010; however, individuals in this profession may also work for government agencies, corporations and finance and insurance organizations.
-Community organizations hire these professionals to assist low-income families and elderly with their legal issues.
+The BLS reports the majority of paralegals were employed by private law firms in 2012; however, individuals in this profession may also work for government agencies, corporations and finance and insurance organizations.
+Community organizations hire these professionals to assist low-income families and the elderly with their legal issues.
 Paralegals will enjoy increased demand where they have industry-specific training and field experience.

 Salaries and Benefit Packages

 Salaries for paralegals vary by education, work experience, region and employer size.
 Individuals employed by large metropolitan law firms will earn more than those employed by smaller, rural law firms.
 According to the BLS, paralegals and legal assistants earned a median annual salary of $46,990 during 2012.
 Workers in this field receive other fringe benefits, such as vacation time, paid sick leave, a retirement plan, a life insurance policy and dental insurance.
 Some are reimbursed for continuing education courses.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: